CEDARS-NLP/PINES/docs/Functional Specs.md

 			5. Query Strategies
 	2. Server talks to the same Mongo instance as CEDARS
 2. Final Model saved
+	a.
+MINIO service
+	b. filesystem
-3. All data is labeled using saved model from 2.
+3. All data is labeled using saved model from 2 into Mongo
-4. Use CEDARS export
+4. Use CEDARS export to export data into various formats

 ### Footnotes